-Design data collection is ongoing for water reliability projects and operational improvements and includes the Kachess Drought Relief Pumping Plant which is anticipated to be implemented by the irrigation districts.
+Trout.
+In FY 2024, Reclamation anticipates completing the construction of the fish passage facilities (Cle Elum and Clear Creek) pending the availability of funding.
+Design data collection is ongoing for water reliability projects and operational improvements.
+This includes the Kachess Drought Relief Pumping Plant (KDRPP) which is anticipated to be implemented by the irrigation districts.
+Environmental compliance is being performed for KDRPP and is anticipated to be completed in FY 2023.